CodePosse/SWG/README.md

 ## Support

-For any questions on publishing to Sites, please email Matthew Soh at <matthew.soh@swgas.com>.
+For any questions on publishing to Sites.

 sh to get more details into the build process.
 For example,